-Dear << Name 1>>:
+Dear << Name 1>>,

-We are committed to protecting the privacy and security of the information we maintain.
-We are writing to inform you of an incident involving some of that information.
-This letter explains the incident, measures we have taken, and some steps you may consider taking in response.
+We are writing to inform you of a data security incident that may have involved some of your personal information.
+This notice explains the incident, measures we have taken, and provides additional steps you may consider taking in response.